 Dr. Nemetz had bred meyer's parrots for many years and shares his life with his beloved avian pets; "Gigi", "Slushy", "Bailey", "Zazu" and his adopted children "Birdy" and "Merlin".
 With great sadness he lost "Saffron", a swainson toucan, in 2011.
 She was a very unique and special soul that touched the life of many people as well as the veterinary medical community and will always be remembered.
 Christmas eve 2016 "Peste", Dr Nemetz's Alexadrine Parakeet suddenly developed a weakness in one of his legs.
-A radiograph was taken and unfortunately a very unusual and aggressive lung tumor was found and determined to be cancer that was fast growing so it was best to not have "Peste" suffer and was lovingly and humanely euthanized.
-It was a sad holiday time but "Peste" was one of several of Dr. Nemetz's rescue birds and enhanced his life for 24 years.
+A radiograph was taken and unfortunately a very unusual and aggressive lung tumor was found and determined to be cancer that was fast growing, so it was best to not have "Peste" suffer and was lovingly and humanely euthanized.
+It was a sad holiday time but "Peste" was one of several birds Dr. Nemetz had rescued over the years and enhanced his life for 24 years.